 If you’re experiencing these issues along with the emotional changes discussed above, they might serve as an indicator of your burnt-out state.

-How to treat burnout.
+How to treat a burnt-out state.

-- Change your workload – Burnout can happen when you have too much on your plate.
+Burnout can happen when you have too much on your plate.
 In those cases, you need to decrease your volume.
 Approach your boss to have an honest conversation with them about the fact that you feel overworked.
 Together you can identify ways that you can manage a more reasonable workload.

-- Change your attitude – Learn to recognize negative habits and thought patterns and work to stop them when they happen.
+Learn to recognize negative habits and thought patterns and work to stop them when they happen.
 Learn to manage expectations of yourself and encourage positive thinking.

-- Talk to someone – Whether you reach out to co-workers, friends, or loved ones, support and collaboration might help you cope.
+Whether you reach out to co-workers, friends, or loved ones, support and collaboration might help you cope.
 If you have access to an employee assistance program, take advantage of relevant services.

-- Support mood and energy levels with a quality diet – What you put into your body has a considerable impact on your mood and energy levels.
+What you put into your body has a considerable impact on your mood and energy levels.
 Minimize sugar, reduce caffeine intake, and more Omega-3’s to give yourself a mood boost.

 While working in the medical field can be rewarding, it is highly demanding.
 If you are showing signs of burnout, it’s time to implement some changes.
 Start by following these tips and focus on healing.

 After all, you cannot treat others if you do not take care of yourself first!Tags: Handling burnout, healthy living, healthy living for office managers, healthy practice manager, medical office management, medical offices, national organization of rheumatology managers, NORM, office management, office managers, Staying healthy at work, Stress at the workplace, tips for office managers Posted by